-2. Reporting firearm display and pointing for specific tactical operations
+a.2.
+Reporting firearm display and pointing for specific tactical operations

-- a.
-A member engaged in the execution of a building search warrant or engaged in an Operation 100 shall be required to report level 1 reportable force involving displaying or pointing a firearm only when it involves a sustained active engagement with a person to gain that person's compliance. - b.
-A member who quickly "sweeps" a room during a building search warrant, alarm call, hot call, or Operation 100 is not required to report each person at whom a firearm was momentarily pointed during the sweep.
+- i.a.
+An officerA member engaged in the execution of a building search warrant or engaged in an Operation 100 shall be required to report level 1 reportable force involving the displaying or pointing of a firearm only when it involves a sustained active engagement with a person to gain that person's compliance. - ii.b.
+An officerA member who quickly "sweeps" a room during a building search warrant, alarm call, hot call, or Operation 100 is not required to report each person at whom a firearm was momentarily pointed during the sweep.
 The circumstances of the sweep shall be described in the Narrative Text or call notes (if a Police Report is not required).